Temasys/SkylinkJS/demo/README.md

 `peerJoined`, `peerLeft`, `incomingStream`, `mediaAccessSuccess`, `incomingMessage`

 ### demo/stream-settings
-In this demo, it shows the overview of all types of stream settings you could use to join a room.
+In this demo, you can find an example of the overview of all types of stream settings you could use to join a room.

 ##### Functionalities covered
 `enableAudio()`, `disableAudio()`, `enableVideo()`, `disableVideo()`, `init()`, `on()`